hun-a/spring-tutorial/core/README.md

 1. [Handle the AOP 03](./aop-03): Set the ordering by @Order annotation
 1. [Handle the AOP 04](./aop-04): Reuse the Pointcut by @Pointcut annotation
 1. [Handle the AOP 05](./aop-05): How to write the Pointcut expression using AspectJ
+1. [Handle the AOP 06](./aop-06): Append the new feature to the POJO by Introduction